npm/npm/doc/npm.md

   then that file is parsed instead.
 * Defaults:
-  npm's default configuration options are defined in lib/utils/default-config.js.
-These should not be changed.
+  npm's default configuration options are defined in lib/utils/config-defs.js.
+These must not be changed.

 See `npm help config` for much much more information.